 18. Make Something

-Used coffee grounds are great for making lots of different items.
-They can be used for craft projects as a realistic dirt.
+Reuse coffee grounds by making lots of different items.
+They can be used for craft projects as realistic dirt.

 So how great is it, that I have a simple and inexpensive idea that could possibly fix your bout with cellulite?
 You take some old coffee grounds and mix them with warm water.
 Then rub them on the area impacted by cellulite for about 10 minutes, a few times a week.